+i Immunizations

+Covered Medicare Part B services include:

+Pneumonia vaccine

-Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
+Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary

+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B

+COVID-19 vaccine

+Other vaccines if you are at risk and they meet Medicare Part B coverage rules

+We also cover some vaccines under our Part D prescription drug benefit.

+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care

+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

 Inpatient hospital care is provided for medically necessary services up to 365 days per year (366 in leap year).
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Matter to you are admitted as an inpatient in a Medicare-covered inpatient in a Medicare-covered inpatient or a skilled nursing facility.
-The benefit period begins on the first day you are admitted as an inpatient in a Medicare-covered inpatient substance abuse services

-Services that are covered for you
+Covered services include but are not limited to:

+Semi-private room (or a private room if medically necessary)

+Meals including special diets

+Regular nursing services

+Costs of special care units (such as intensive care or coronary care units)

+Drugs and medications

+Lab tests

+X-rays and other radiology services

+Necessary surgical and medical supplies

+Use of appliances, such as wheelchairs

+Operating and recovery room costs

+Physical, occupational, and speech language therapy

+Inpatient substance abuse services

+There is no copayment or deductible for an Inpatient hospital care.

+Authorization is required for non-emergent inpatient hospital care.

+Our plan covers 90 days for an inpatient hospital stay.
+Our plan also covers 60 "lifetime reserve days."

+These are "extra" days that we cover.
+If your hospital stay is longer than 90 days, you can use these extra days.
+But once you have used up these extra 60 days, your inpatient hospital coverage will be limited to 90 days.
+A benefit period begins on the first day you are admitted as an inpatient in a Medicare-covered inpatient hospital or a skilled nursing facility.
+The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row.
+If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods you can have.